kunalbanerjee/EquivalenceChecker_ADDG/README.md

 * Should not have bitwise operators, pointers, user-defined data structures like struct, enum, etc.
 * Should not have while, do..while loops, i.e., only "for" loops are allowed.

-If you use this tool, then please cite the following work:
+If you use this tool, then please cite the following work: <br />
 @inproceedings{BanerjeeMS16, <br />
   author    = {Kunal Banerjee and Chittaranjan Mandal and Dipankar Sarkar}, <br />
   title     = {Translation Validation of Loop and Arithmetic Transformations in the Presence of Recurrences}, <br />